The Value of Re-Reading Books to Kids

 When a child becomes fluent and has good comprehension skills, their reading becomes more confident.
 When a child is able to read a book without having to stop at certain words they become more assured in their abilities and are therefore more likely to enjoy reading.

-Re-reading is a great strategy for at home and at daycare and the very best reason is, the kids love it!
+Re-Reading Books to Kids is a great strategy for at home and at daycare and the very best reason is, the kids love it!